 The Cohn-Haddow Center for Judaic Studies at Wayne State University returns for the Fourth Annual Writing Competition for high school students in the Metro-Detroit area.

-Students in ninth through twelfth grade are invited to submit an original work of poetry, prose, or non-fiction that deals with an aspect of Jewish culture and Jewish life, past or present.
+Students in ninth through twelfth grades are invited to submit an original work of poetry, prose, or non-fiction that deals with an aspect of Jewish culture and/or Jewish life, past or present.
 The best submission in each category will be awarded a cash prize of $500, with awards of $100 for honorable mentions in each category.
 In addition, award winning entrees will be published online and in print in a literary magazine that the Center will produce.

-- Eligible students must be currently enrolled in Grade 9-12
+- Eligible students must be currently enrolled in grades 9-12

 - One entry per student

-- There is no minimum or maximum word-count or length for submissions.
+- There are no minimum or maximum word-count or length for submissions.
 Suggested length is between 500 and 2000 words

 - Submissions must be the student's own original work

-- Submissions must be typed and double-spaced, and proofread thoroughly.
+- Submissions must be typed, double-spaced, and proofread thoroughly

 - All judge's decisions are final